Don Larsen

-Don James Larsen (August 7, 1929 – January 1, 2020) was an American professional baseball pitcher.
-During a 15-year Major League Baseball (MLB) career, he pitched from 1953 to 1967 for seven different teams: the St. Louis Browns / Baltimore Orioles (1953–54; 1965), New York Yankees (1955–1959), Kansas City Athletics (1960–1961), Chicago White Sox (1961), San Francisco Giants (1962–1964), Houston Colt .45's / Astros (1964–65), and Chicago Cubs (1967).
+Donald James Larsen (August 7, 1929 – January 1, 2020) was an American professional baseball pitcher.

+During a 15-year Major League Baseball (MLB) career, he pitched from 1953 to 1967 for seven different teams: the St. Louis Browns / Baltimore Orioles (1953–1954; 1965), New York Yankees (1955–1959), Kansas City Athletics (1960–1961), Chicago White Sox (1961), San Francisco Giants (1962–1964), Houston Colt .45's / Astros (1964–1965), and Chicago Cubs (1967).

 Larsen pitched the sixth perfect game in MLB history, doing so in Game 5 of the 1956 World Series.
-It is the only solo no-hitter and perfect game in World Series history and is one of only three no-hitters in MLB postseason history (the others being Roy Halladay's in 2010 and the combined Houston Astros no-hitter in 2022).
+It is the only solo no-hitter and perfect game in World Series history and is one of only three no-hitters in MLB postseason history.
 He won the World Series Most Valuable Player Award and Babe Ruth Award in recognition of his 1956 postseason.

 Early life

 Larsen was born in Michigan City, Indiana.
 Larsen's family moved to San Diego, California, in 1944, where his mother became a housekeeper and his father worked as a department store salesman.
 Larsen attended Point Loma High School where he was a member of the basketball and baseball teams.
 He was selected for the All-Metro Conference team as a basketball player, and was offered several college scholarships to play basketball.

 In baseball, Larsen's ability for the local American Legion team caught the attention of St. Louis Browns scout Art Schwartz.
 Schwartz signed Larsen to a contract to play for one of the Browns' minor league teams in 1947, with Larsen receiving an $850 signing bonus (about $11,652 as of September 2023).
 Larsen, on why he signed with the Browns over attending college, later said that he was "never much with the studies."